 A. All floating core classes (BE 300, FIN 300, MKT 300, and TO 300) must be completed before you begin the Winter term of your Senior year.
 If you are studying abroad during Junior Winter, you will not be able to take any floating core classes while abroad so your remaining floating core classes must be completed during Senior Fall.
 If you are not studying abroad during Junior Winter, you can complete your floating core classes anytime between Junior Winter and Senior Fall.

 Q. When is my registration appointment time?

-A. The University assigns registration appointment times for undergraduate students beginning on Thursday, March 31.
+A. The University assigns registration appointment times for undergraduate students between November 16 and December 1.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting Monday, March 21.
+You can view your assigned time on Wolverine Access starting Monday, November 6.

 Q. Do I need to use the backpack feature on Wolverine Access before registration opens?